emacs-helm/helm/README.md

 ### Emacs Prelude

-If you're afraid to play with Emacs's configuration, but want to try out Helm - have to fear.
+If you're afraid to play with Emacs's configuration, but want to try out Helm - have NO FEAR.
 Have a look at
 [Emacs Prelude](https://github.com/bbatsov/prelude) - it has
 Helm built-in and properly set-up.